Karma (Delerium album): Release

+The single "Duende", featuring singer Camille Henderson, was released on September 23, 1997.
+It wasn't included on Delerium's Best Of collection.
+The chants heard in the song were sampled from the album Heart of the Forest performed by The Baka Forest Pygmies and taken from the CD Ritual Music of the Kayapo-Xirin, Brazil.
+The remixes of the song were done by Emily and Dreamlogic, while the music video was made and directed by William Morrison.

 Critical reception

 According to John Chedsey of Satan Stole My Teddybear, the electronic sounds on Karma are "airy, slightly cosmic and soothing", the vocals are light and soaring, and the album is "a very pleasant, unobtrusive listen".
 Octavia of magazine Outburn called the album "an impressive combination of technological manipulation and human touch that will bring you a moody and complex energy".